Global-ecology-and-remote-sensing/train_image_classifier_al/README.md

 ## Long processing times

-There are several processes in the training loop that are known to take a long time.
-Processes such as training the embedding model and extracting the embedding typically take a long time and so the program will display progress bars while they run.
+There are several processes in the training loop that are known to typically take a long time.
+Some of these include those that train the embedding model and extract the embedding and so the program will display progress bars while they run.
 However, there are some processes that are known to take a long time to run but where progress bars cannot be generated.
-Most notably, preparing the dataset before training typically takes a long time as the program has to calculate the mean and standard deviation of all the images.
-Additionally, loading the program from a checkpoint can take a long time as the program has to recover the state of the dataset using Python's pickle library.
+Most notably, those that prepare the dataset before the model is initially trained usually takes a long time as the program has to calculate the mean and standard deviation of the images across all data sets.
+Additionally, loading the
+program from a checkpoint can take a long time as the program has to recover the state of the dataset using Python's pickle library.
 These processes are performed before the main active